-It is best to spray weeds on a dry day when no rain is forecast as rain can wash the weed killer away before it has a chance to work.
+It is best to spray weeds on a dry day when no rain is forecast.
+Rain can wash the weed killer away before it has a chance to work.
 You should also choose a day that is not windy to avoid the weed killer being blown onto adjacent areas and damaging other plants.

 Can I use the same sprayer for weed killers and pesticides?

 It is not recommended that you use the same sprayer for both pesticides and weed killers.
-This is because, even with thorough cleaning, your sprayer may contain traces of weed killer that could harm your plants.
+This is because, even with thorough cleaning, your sprayer may contain traces of weed killer.
+This could harm your plants if applied to them alongside pesticide.
 To be on the safe side, keep a specific sprayer for weed killer and don’t use it for anything else.